dumindagamage/Home-Value-Analysis/README.md

 ## Acknowledgements
-* **Code Institute:** For the Data Analytics course material and assessment guidelines.
+* **Code Institute:** For the Data Analytics curriculum, learning materials, and assessment criteria.
+Special thanks to the instructors and course coordinator for their support.
 * **Kaggle:** For providing the open-source dataset used in this analysis.
 * **AI Tools:**
-    * **GitHub Copilot:** Used for code auto-completion and troubleshooting syntax errors.
+    * **GitHub Copilot:** For code auto-completion and troubleshooting syntax errors.
-    * **Google Gemini:** Used for code optimization, debugging complex Pandas functions, and refining the technical documentation.
+    * **Google Gemini:** For code optimization, debugging complex functions, and refining the technical documentation.